 But, in this case we’re talking about how we typically relate to the idea of vintage.
 Today it means something valuable, aged to a warm ripeness and quality, of another era, something with an aura of romance, and an item worth keeping.
 Vintage can mean evocative of another time that we wish we had lived in, perhaps.

 Granted, vintage can be a confusing and over-used term.
 And the majority of my jewelry design, at the present time, involves the use of newer materials, as quality vintage is getting harder to find.
-My style is often vintage inspired, as I try to recapture the feeling of some of these older styles.
+My style is more often what I call ‘vintage inspired’, as I try to recapture the feeling of some of these older styles.

-At times, I buy stones from reputable sellers that are called “vintage”.
+At times, I buy stones from reputable sellers, and the stones are called “vintage”.
 What this means in terms of a stone/gemstone (that is actually quite ancient) is that the stone was cut and polished for use in the jewelry trade many years ago.
 Perhaps it was part of the merchandise sold in a bead store in the 1960’s; perhaps it is pre-WWII stock from a source and country unknown.

 Perhaps the jeweler’s materials were sourced from an old storage warehouse that was closed for decades and then re-opened to a buyer. (that is very fun to find, especially when it is in the original packaging!)

 In any case, it can mean–on the positive side–a particular color or pattern of stone that has become rare, as it was mined from a source that was depleted or is no longer available.
 It increases the possibility that you are getting a stone that has not been tampered with by modern technology. (i.e. dyed, heated, radiated, etc.) On the negative side, this might result in some of the stones being poorly drilled or cut (old techniques) or dings, nicks and some other form of abrasions due to the packaging/strands of product being over-handled for years.